Amazon FBA Fees & Amazon FBA Fees Calculator Explained

 Referral fees on Amazon are also known as the commission fees that sellers need to pay on each item sold on Amazon.
 Amazon is one of the biggest shopping platforms online and millions of people visit this marketplace every day, giving sellers the ability to instantly reach their customers and start selling products.
 It is then only natural that sellers pay those commissions on each sale in exchange for this higher reach of high-intent purchasers.

-Indeed, if you decided to create your own ecommerce store, it would take you years to market it properly and get all of those visitors.
+Indeed, if you decided to create your own eCommerce store, it would take you years to market it properly and get all of those visitors.
 Since Amazon provides all of these benefits to their users, they consequently charge commissions to their sellers.
 For most product categories, the Amazon referral fees are fixed at 15% of each sale and every seller needs to pay them, while most of them range from 6% to 18%, excluding some exceptions.

-Referral fees table:
+Here’s the Referral fees table:

 |Categories||Amazon deducts the greater of the applicable referral fee percentage or applicable per-item minimum referral fee.|